gatling/frontline-doc/content/reference/current/plugins/jenkins/index.md

 ### Set-up for an old style job

 Add a new build step called **Gatling Enterprise Plugin**.
 Choose in the Simulation list the simulation you want to use.
-You can specify the id of an API Token stored in a credential if you don't want to use the one configured globally.
+You can specify the Gatling Enterprise address and/or the id of an API Token stored in a secret text credential if you don't want to use the ones configured globally.

 {{< img src="build-configuration.png" alt="Build configuration" >}}